Price

 Tonight, join us at 6pm for a celebratory welcome dinner with your tour leader, local guide, and fellow travellers.
 This is a great opportunity to get to know each other and kick off your adventure in style.

-Please note: Many flights from Australia arrive in Kolkata late in the evening, and we can arrange pre-tour nights for your convenience.
+Please note: Many flights from Australia arrive into Kolkata late in the evening, we can arrange pre-tour nights for your convenience.

 Get ready to immerse yourself in the vibrant culture of Kolkata as we begin our day with a fascinating walking tour.
 This tour will give you a unique insight into the confluence of cultures that the city has experienced, making it one of the most diverse cities in the world.
 We will explore the origins and remains of the varied communities that once called Kolkata home.